varunpm-ai-ai/Auto_drive_sync/README.md

 # Auto Sort Notes 📝✨

 **Auto Sort Notes** is a Python-based automation tool designed to help students and professionals **organize and upload notes** effortlessly.
-It connects with your cloud storage (Google Drive, OneDrive, etc.) and automatically sorts, renames, and uploads your files according to predefined rules.
+It connects with your cloud storage (Google Drive, Google classroom, etc.) and automatically sorts, renames, and uploads your files according to predefined rules.

 ---

 ## Features 🚀

 - **Automatic Sorting:** Organize notes by subject, date, or custom tags.
-- **Cloud Integration:** Supports Google Drive and OneDrive (OAuth authentication).
+- **Cloud Integration:** Supports Google Drive and Google classroom, (OAuth authentication).
 - **Cross-Platform:** Works on PC and mobile (via PyDroid).
 - **Minimal Setup:** Simple configuration and ready-to-use scripts.
 - **Resume-Ready Project:** Demonstrates real-world Python automation and cloud integration.